Artemonim/AgentDocstrings/README.md

 The tool automatically reads and respects `.gitignore` files in your project directory and its parents.
 Files and directories ignored by git will also be ignored by the docstring generator.

-## Limitations and Edge Cases
+## Limitations and Nuances

-It is important to understand the limitations of this tool to use it effectively.
-The core of the generator relies on regular expressions for code parsing, which can be fragile.
+It is important to understand the nuances of this tool to use it effectively.
+The quality and method of code parsing vary significantly by language.

--   **Table of Contents, Not Documentation**: The generator does not create detailed, explanatory docstrings for functions or classes.
-Instead, it generates a file-level comment block that acts as a "Table of Contents," listing the functions and classes found in the file.
+-   **Table of Contents, Not Full Documentation**: The generator does not create detailed, explanatory docstrings.
+Instead, it generates a file-level comment block that acts as a "Table of Contents" listing the functions and classes found in the file.
+This provides a quick overview of the file's structure.

+-   **Language-Dependent Parsing Quality**: The reliability of the parser is highly dependent on the target language.

+    -   **Robust AST-Based Parsing (Python, Go)**: For Python and Go, the tool uses native Abstract Syntax Tree (AST) parsers.
+This approach is highly accurate and robustly handles complex syntax, multiline definitions, and unconventional formatting.

--   **Fragile Regex-Based Parsing**: The reliance on regular expressions means the parser may fail or produce incorrect results with:
+    -   **Regex-Based Parsing (Other Languages)**: For other languages (C++, C#, Java, JavaScript, TypeScript, Kotlin, PowerShell, Delphi), the generator relies on regular expressions and simplified scope analysis (brace counting).
+This method is inherently more fragile and may fail or produce incorrect results with:
         -   **Multiline Definitions**: Function or class signatures that span multiple lines.
         -   **Complex Syntax**: Advanced language features like C++ templates, decorators on separate lines, or complex default parameter values.
         -   **Unconventional Formatting**: Code that does not follow common formatting standards.

--   **Inconsistent Language Support**: The quality of parsing varies by language.
-Languages handled by the generic C-style parser (C, C++, C#, JavaScript, TypeScript) are particularly prone to errors due to a simplified brace-counting mechanism for scope detection, which can be easily confused by comments or strings containing braces.
+        -   **Scope Confusion**: The brace-counting mechanism can be easily confused by comments or strings containing `{` or `}` characters, leading to incorrect structure detection.

--   **File Modification**: The tool modifies files in place.
-It correctly removes its own previously generated headers but might struggle with files that have very complex header comments, potentially leading to incorrect placement of the new header.
+-   **In-Place File Modification**: The tool modifies files directly.
+It is designed to correctly remove its own previously generated headers, but it might struggle with files that have very complex, pre-existing header comments, potentially leading to incorrect placement of the new header.

 ## Supported Languages